Alcoholism in rural Australia: Consumption

 The 2011 Australian Burden of Disease Study noted adults in rural and isolated regions are 1.4 times more probable to surpass the recommended amount of consuming alcohol in Australia, contrasting to adults living in major Australian cities.
-The study also found that alcohol use in rural Australia significantly contributes to the overall Australian disease burden by 5.1%.
-This is because alcohol consumption in Australia is correlated with pleasure and celebration, but in remote regions there's a limited variety of venues to socialise at, allowing for residents to engage in excessive drinking.
+The study found that alcohol use in rural Australia significantly contributes to the overall Australian disease burden by 5.1%.

+This is because alcohol consumption in Australia is correlated with pleasure and celebration, but in remote regions, there's a limited variety of venues to socialise at, allowing residents to engage in excessive drinking.
 Men and young adults residing in rural communities are particularly liable to consume alcohol at high-risk levels due to them experiencing boredom at a higher rate, leading them to excessively drink.

 The prevalence of drought in Australia and the pressure of rising farm debt drives many farmers to drink as a form of self-medication.

 Indigenous alcohol consumption

 While Aboriginal and Torres Strait Islander peoples are less likely to drink alcohol than non-Indigenous Australians, Indigenous Australians in rural and isolated regions report higher levels of risky alcohol consumption than non-Indigenous Australians.
-Harmful alcohol consumption has been identified as once contributing factor to rates of domestic violence and youth crime in Indigenous communities, although this intersects with broader structural and historical factors.
-AIHW data show that in 2022-23 First Nations people were 1.4 times as likely as non-Indigenous people to have consumed 11 or more standard drinks on a single occasion during the past year, and 1.8 times as likely to have done so in the past month.
+Harmful alcohol consumption has been identified as one contributing factor to rates of domestic violence and youth crime in Indigenous communities, although this intersects with broader structural and historical factors.
+In 2022-23, First Nations people were 1.4 times as likely as non-Indigenous people to have consumed 11 or more standard drinks on a single occasion during the past year, and 1.8 times as likely to have done so in the past month.

 This is as a result of numerous factors such as the “disconnection to culture, traditions and country, social exclusion, discrimination and isolation, trauma, poverty, and lack of adequate access to services”.
 These factors also contribute to education and employment outcomes, which in turn can increase vulnerability to harmful substance use and other risk-taking behaviours.
-However, in 2014 and 2015 the NATSISS discovered a decline by 4% in rural Indigenous people older than 15 years exceeding the guidelines for risky consumption of alcohol since 2008.
+However, in 2014 and 2015, the NATSISS discovered a decline by 4% in rural Indigenous people older than 15 years, exceeding the guidelines for risky consumption of alcohol since 2008.

 However, the idea that Aboriginal and Torres Strait Islander People are genetically more susceptible to alcoholism compared to non-Indigenous Australians is a harmful myth rooted in pseudoscience; this notion parallels the Firewater Myth.
 Contrary to popular belief, in 2023 First Nations people were 1.2 times as likely as non-Indigenous people to abstain from alcohol entirely or to drink 4+ standard drinks per month, while non-Indigenous people were 1.1 times as likely to consume over 10 standard drinks weekly.